Chart Color Schemes

 Northcote - East shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Northcote - East is notably higher than national and state averages.
-As of 2016 Census data, 57.0% of residents aged 15 years or older held university qualifications, compared to 30.4% nationally and 33.4% in Victoria.
-The area's educational advantage is evident with bachelor degrees being the most common (33.2%), followed by postgraduate qualifications (17.3%) and graduate diplomas (6.5%).
-Vocational pathways account for 16.8%, with advanced diplomas at 7.9% and certificates at 8.9%.
+Educational attainment in Northcote - East is notably higher than broader benchmarks.
+As of 2021, 57.0% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 33.4% in Victoria.
+The area's most common qualification is the Bachelor degree at 33.2%, followed by postgraduate qualifications (17.3%) and graduate diplomas (6.5%).
+Vocational pathways account for 16.8% of qualifications among those aged 15 and above, with advanced diplomas making up 7.9% and certificates 8.9%.

-Educational participation is high, with 28.9% of residents currently enrolled in formal education as of 2016 Census: 8.7% in tertiary, 7.9% in primary, and 7.0% in secondary education.
-The area's educational provision includes Westgarth Primary School and Santa Maria College, collectively serving 1,320 students as of 2019.
-Northcote - East demonstrates high educational performance (ICSEA: 1152), placing local schools among the most advantaged nationally.
-Educational provision follows a conventional pattern with one primary and one secondary institution.
-However, limited local school capacity (8.2 places per 100 residents vs regional average of 22.6) means many families travel to nearby areas for schooling.
+Educational participation is high, with 28.9% of residents currently enrolled in formal education as of 2021.
+This includes 8.7% in tertiary education, 7.9% in primary education, and 7.0% pursuing secondary education.
+The area's educational provision includes Westgarth Primary School and Santa Maria College, collectively serving 1,320 students.
+As of 2020, local schools demonstrate exceptional performance, with an ICSEA score of 1152, placing them among the most advantaged nationally.
+Educational provision follows conventional lines, split between one primary and one secondary institution.
+However, limited local school capacity (8.2 places per 100 residents vs 22.6 regionally) means many families travel to nearby areas for schooling.

 Frequently Asked Questions - Education